-Italy vs Israel
+Italy vs Israel by Meese

 Italy suffered defeat last Saturday evening away to Spain which was somehow expected, but three goals margin would surely be too much for the nation that always has great role in the bigger competitions worldwide.
 After this defeat, it's sure that the Italians will be going for the second position only and will need to make sure not to get jeopardized by third placed Albania that has four points less.